jonas8900/jonas8900/readme.md

 The lack of sufficient applications and resources to address this problem is exactly what I am trying to change.
-Every day I strive to improve the situation by developing helpful tools and solutions.
+<br>Every day I strive to improve the situation by developing helpful tools and solutions.
 <br><br>